Shubaki family assassination: Planning of the assassination

 Lehi leader Nathan Yellin-Mor led an investigation into how the British knew about the meeting on 11 November.
-The Palestinian Arab Shubaki family lived nearby the meeting place, and Lehi concluded that they must have acted as informants.
+The Lehi investigation concluded that members of the Palestinian Arab Shubaki family, which lived close to the Lehi house in Ra'anana, had informed the British authorities about the site's location.
 Lehi decided to kill members of the family in order to punish the family and to warn Arabs throughout Palestine not to help the British.

 The assassination

 At 4:30am on 19 November 1947, ten Lehi members armed with submachine guns entered the village of Arab al-Shubaki (عرب الشباكي), situated between the Jewish towns of Herzeliya and Ra'anana (with whom they are thought to have had good relations).

 The Lehi militants were dressed as police, and told the mukhtar (village head) to gather all the men in the village and select five of them.
 They took the unarmed men to a nearby field and executed them.